SINGAPORE QUANTITATIVE RISK ASSESSMENT (QRA)

 SINGAPORE MHI SAFETY CASE IMPLEMENTATION

-As part of the new Workplace Safety and Health (MHI) regime, all classified MHI's are required to submit a Safety Case which is represented as a structured set of documentation that focuses on how major accidents are prevented at MHIs, and how the consequences to people and the vicinity are limited.
-All Safety Cases are expected to adhere to the guidelines established by MHD.
+As part of the new Workplace Safety and Health (WSH) regime, all classified MHI's are required to submit a Safety Case which is represented as a structured set of documentation that focuses on how major accidents are prevented at MHIs, and how the consequences to people and the vicinity are limited to criteria imposed as per Safety Case Guidelines established by MHD.
 More information of the MHI regime and requirements are available at MOM's website here.

 Vanguard Risk and Safety Asia is a registered Quantitative Risk Assessment (QRA) consultant with NEA and we have performed a number of Safety Cases under new Singaporean regime governed by MoM’s MHD.
 Prior to the implementation of the Safety Case Regime in Singapore, we have been actively involved in Safety Case developments for various other regions where such requirements have been mandatory .